Thursday salt - what is it for and how to prepare it

 - Add salt to the resulting dough and mix well.

-- Divide the mass into pieces the size of a medium potato and wrap each in 3 layers of foil.
+- Divide the mass into pieces the size of a medium potato; wrap each in 3 layers of foil.

 - Bake the lumps until the dough turns black.
-This can be done in the oven at high temperature, in a Russian stove in the heat, or in the coals of a fire, as potatoes are baked.
-It will take about forty minutes to an hour to bake.
-The fire should be large, as the coals cool quickly, and the temperature must be maintained by adding unfinished firewood from the edges of the fire.
+This can be done in the oven at high temperature, in a Russian stove, or in the coals of a fire (as potatoes are baked).
+Total bake time: about 40 minutes to 1 hour.
+The fire should be large — coals cool quickly, and temperature must be maintained by adding unfinished firewood from the edges.

-- After about 40 – 60 minutes, when the mass has baked and turned black, leave it in the foil (in the oven, in the stove, or in the fire) until cool.
+- After about 40-60 minutes, when the mass has baked and turned black, leave it in the foil (in oven, stove, or fire) until completely cool.

-- After cooling, free the Thursday salt from the foil, grind it in a mortar or by other means, and sift.
+- After cooling, free the Thursday salt from the foil; grind in a mortar or by other means; sift through a fine sieve.

-The sifted powder can be added to bathing and washing water, or used to make masks for hands and face.
+The sifted powder can also be added to bathing and washing water, or used to make face and hand masks (mineral-rich application).

 How Thursday salt was made in ancient times

 Previously, Thursday salt was made in a Russian stove with dry birch firewood.
-In these conditions, the temperature reaches 800 degrees or more.
-There were various recipes, one of the simplest options:
+Under those conditions, the temperature reached 800 °C or more.
+Various recipes existed; one of the simplest:

-In 1 kg of coarse salt, add two slices of soaked rye bread and a bunch of crushed healing herbs.
-The herbs can be any, for example, oregano, St. John's wort, caraway, and even wormwood.
-This mixture was placed in a cast iron vessel on glowing coals.
-It was kept for several hours until the salt turned black.
-Then it was cooled and ground.
-During preparation, ‘Our Father’ or a special prayer was read three times:
+To 1 kg of coarse salt, add two slices of soaked rye bread and a bunch of crushed healing herbs.
+The herbs could be any: oregano, St. John's wort, caraway, even wormwood.
+The mixture was placed in a cast-iron vessel on glowing coals.
+It was kept several hours until the salt turned black.
+Then cooled and ground.
+During preparation, the "Our Father" prayer or a special Thursday-salt prayer was read three times:

 "Pure Thursday, preserve and have mercy from worms and all kinds of pests."